ZSRSSC/ZS-VIDAT/README.md

 $ dataset_create.py

-Initially, set the dataset path and run mataw.py file. code to obtain att_splits.mat file, according to standard splits in remote sensing, we split the dataset.
+Initially, set the dataset path and run mataw.py file.
+This code obtains att_splits.mat file based on res101.mat file.
+According to standard splits in remote sensing, we split the dataset.
 Inorder to obtain different splits, change the variable test_seen in this file according to standard splis (for eg., test_seen=16 is one of the standard splits in UCM21 dataset (16/5)), and also change random seed for every new split.

 Then, place res101.mat and att_splits.mat files in ZS-VIDAT/data/xlsa17/data/{dataset}/... .